avaxman/Directional/docs/index.md

 ```

 ## Features
-The current version is 1.5, comprising the following features:
+The current version is 1.7, comprising the following features:

 1. Representation of per-face directional fields of any given degree and symmetry.
-2. Visualization using glyphs and streamline tracing.
+2. Visualization of fields using (sparsified) glyphs and streamline tracing.
 3. Principal and curl matching, and combing for $N$-directional fields.
 4. Computation of power fields of $N$-RoSy fields.
 5. PolyVector fields.
 6. Optimization for curl reduction.
 7. Conjugate fields.
 8. Prescription of singularity, generator, and boundary indices.
-9. Rotationally- and fully-seamless parameterization.
+9. Rotationally- and fully-seamless integration of branched $N$-functions.
+10. Meshing of the arrangement of $N$-functions isolines into polygonal meshes.
+11. Subdivision fields.

 Directional is **a header-only library**.
 You do not need to compile anything to use,
 just include directional headers (e.g. `#include <directional/index_prescription.h>`) and run.
 Each
 header file contains a single function (e.g. `igl/index_prescription.h` contains
 `igl::index_prescription()`).
+Nevertheless, the meshing packages requires [CGAL](https://www.cgal.org/), which is facilitated using the [libigl](https://www.github.com/libigl/libigl) interface.

 ## Tutorial